Portfolio

 Research & development with Cisco Systems

-iMatix conducts research together with Cisco on the development of very-high performance AMQP servers based on the SCTP and PGM (multicast) protocols.
+iMatix conducts research together with Cisco on the development of very-high performance AMQP servers based on the and PGM (multicast) protocols.

 Protocol design with the AMQP Working Group